QuantEcon/lecture-julia.myst/_sources/getting_started_julia/julia_by_example.md

 We assume that you've worked your way through {doc}`our getting started lecture <../getting_started_julia/getting_started>` already.

-In particular, the easiest way to install and precompile all the Julia packages used in QuantEcon notes is to type `] add InstantiateFromURL` and then work in a Jupyter notebook, as described {doc}`here <../getting_started_julia/getting_started>`.

 ### Other References

 The definitive reference is [Julia's own documentation](https://docs.julialang.org/en/v1/).